BentoBoxWorld/AOneBlock/README.md

 Q. I have no chance to react to hostile mobs spawning!

 A. Be prepared.
 Listen carefully when you mine a block and you will hear hostile mobs coming before they spawn.
-If you are in a hostile phase, then expect mobs and build defences to protect yourself.
+If you are in a hostile phase, then expect mobs and build defenses to protect yourself.
 You can mine a block from quite far away.

-Q. When mobs spawn, my defences are destroyed!
+Q. When mobs spawn, my defenses are destroyed!
 Why?

-A. Mobs must have space to spawn.
+A. Mobs make space to spawn.
 If there's anything in the way, it'll be broken and dropped.
 You'll have to build accordingly.

 Q: Do chests spawn?